Lovely Etc.

 And even if your sofa doesn’t have it’s own line of slipcovers, you can find a slipcover to fit pretty much any couch out there.
 They may not fit quite as perfectly as a custom slipcover would, but they can still make a world of difference to an ugly sofa.

 Buying a slipcover is certainly easier, but you can make a custom slipcover that fits your couch exactly for a lot less money.
-Plus, when you are making your own, you can choose any fabric you want.
+Plus, when you are making your own, you can choose any fabric and look you want.

-I absolutely adore this custom slipcover Maggie from Maggie Overby Studios made for her couch.
+And I absolutely adore this custom slipcover Maggie from Maggie Overby Studios made for her couch.

 Not only is it so perfectly fitted that it looks like new upholstery, but she also used affordable, easy to wash IKEA curtains as her fabric.
 So smart!